 Our studies show that, unlike lifelong friendships or relationships, mentees fully desire and expect to move through 2-3 different mentors during their career.

-Mentorship pairing is a unique opportunity to learn from someone with more experience in a specific area, and then to pass that learning on to the next mentor.
+Mentorship matching is a unique opportunity to learn from someone with more experience in a specific area, and then to pass that learning on to the next mentor.
 This provides the mentee with continual growth and development opportunities, versus sticking with one mentor for an extended period of time.

 Clear boundaries and responsibilities